 Wondering how much does scuba diving cost in Andaman?
 Well, the cost of scuba diving in Andaman varies from location to location and organizer to organizer.
 However, the cost starts from INR 2500 and goes up to INR 6500 and more if you opt for Scuba diving packages.
 Also, you have the option of going for a short scuba diving course in the Andaman Islands if you want.

-It’s time you pack your bags and plan for a scuba diving trip to Andaman!
+Already excited to explore these spots for scuba diving in Andaman Islands?
+If yes, then it’s time for you to pack your bags and plan for an enthralling trip to Andaman!
 For those who have been to the diver’s paradise, share with our readers your incredible diving experiences.

 Looking To Book A Holiday Package?